BRAVELY NAVIGATE FORWARD

 Real bravery requires setting aside our petty, private satisfactions if need be and asking how we can contribute to those around.
 With that said, let’s review the needs of the whole:

-- Go Plant-Based Diet: We need over 60% of the world to go vegan by 2026 to 1) prevent fresh water scarcity and, 2) allow re-wilding that will both prevent Year Zero and capture all of the carbon released from 1750 – 2015.
-William James, the Parent of American psychology, put it simply: “Act as if what you do makes a difference.
+- Go Plant-Based Diet: We need over 60% of the world to go plant-based diet by 2026 to 1) prevent fresh water scarcity and, 2) allow re-wilding that will both bolster biodiversity and capture all of the carbon released from 1750 – 2015.
+William James, the Parent of American Psychology, put it simply: “Act as if what you do makes a difference.
 It does.”

-- Reduce greenhouse gas emissions: Going vegan reduces your global emissions 30-51%.
+- Reduce Greenhouse Gas Emissions: Going plant-based diet reduces your global emissions 30-51%.
 If you go solar or switch your energy service to renewable resources (see Article 2: Trial by Fire), then your household fossil fuel use approaches zero.
 Even better if you do that and power your electric car that way (or don’t drive at all) and switch all gas appliances to electric.

-- Communicate: Lead two or more 4-12 person Climate Change Reversal Programs within 2 years, which roughly equates to 611 people (over 200 million people) onboarded by 2025.
+- Communicate: Host as many people as you can in climate change pizza parties within 3 months.
+(Show the videos on our website, contact us for a DVD or bring folks to an event.).
+If you do, we will onboard 611 people (about 360 million people) by 2023.
 As Ralph Waldo Emerson stated, “The creation of a thousand forests is in one acorn.”
-By influencing a few loved ones, you may ultimately influence thousands of people!
+By influencing a few loved ones, you may ultimately influence thousands of people in your downstream network!